kcmw3e/rirekisho/src/education.typ

 ) = {
   let result-content = none

-  let (title, unnamed-experiences, named-experiences) = education
+  let (title, unnamed-educations, named-educations) = education

   if type(title) == str {
     title = strong(title)
   }
   result-content += title

-  let experiences = named-experiences.values() + unnamed-experiences
+  let educations = named-educations.values() + unnamed-educations

   if should-group-institutions {
     // TODO: clean up this branch; `institutions-map` should likely be a
     // dictionary, and can probably be created in a simpler way with the array
     // method `fold`

-    // Collect a list of institutions to a corresponding list of experiences
+    // Collect a list of institutions to a corresponding list of educations
     // (e.g. an array of 2-element arrays which consist of
     //   1. an institution
-    //   2. an array of its corresponding experiences let institutions-map = ()
+    //   2. an array of its corresponding educations let institutions-map = ()

-    for experience in experiences {
+    for education in educations {
-      let institution = experience.institution
+      let institution = education.institution

       let position = institutions-map.position(
-        group => group.first() == experience.institution
+        group => group.first() == education.institution
       )

       if position != none {
         let (
           group-institution,
-          group-experiences,
+          group-educations,
         ) = institutions-map.at(position)

-        group-experiences.push(experience)
+        group-educations.push(education)

-        institutions-map.at(position) = (group-institution, group-experiences)
+        institutions-map.at(position) = (group-institution, group-educations)
       } else {
-        institutions-map.push((institution, (experience,)))
+        institutions-map.push((institution, (education,)))
       }
     }

-    for (institution, experiences) in institutions-map {
+    for (institution, educations) in institutions-map {
       result-content += list(
         marker: list-marker,
-        ..experiences.enumerate().map(index-and-experience => {
+        ..educations.enumerate().map(index-and-education => {
-          let (index, experience) = index-and-experience
+          let (index, education) = index-and-education
           // TODO: make this not modify the input object (e.g. probably copy
-          // `experience` and then update `.institution` and `.location` instead
+          // `education` and then update `.institution` and `.location` instead
-          // of directly modify `experience`), since this could have unexpected
+          // of directly modify `education`), since this could have unexpected
           // effects to callers if they expect the input to be unmodified if (index > 0) {
             // Setting the `institution` and `location` fields to `none` causes
-            // the first line in the output from `show-education-experience` to
+            // the first line in the output from `show-education` to be ignored,
-            // be ignored, which essentially acts as a grouping mechanism for
+            // which essentially acts as a grouping mechanism for educations
-            // experiences since subsequent experiences show as list items below
+            // since subsequent educations show as list items below the same
-            // the same institution heading.
+            // institution heading.
-            experience.institution = none
+            education.institution = none
-            experience.location = none
+            education.location = none
           }
-          return show-education-experience(experience, date-format: date-format)
+          return show-education(education, date-format: date-format)
         })
       )
     }
   } else {
-    for experience in experiences {
+    for education in educations {
       result-content += list(
         marker: list-marker,
-        show-education-experience(experience, date-format: date-format),
+        show-education(education, date-format: date-format),
       )
     }
   }